 Occupational hazards and life insurance

-If you have a high-risk job, life insurance is especially important as a way to protect your loved ones if something happens to you at work.
-But you may need to compare several companies to find one that’s willing to offer coverage.
+If you have a high-risk job, life insurance is one way to protect your loved ones if something happens to you at work.
+But you’ll likely pay a higher premium, and you may need to gravitate towards insurers that specialize in riskier applicants.

 Get a FREE life insurance quote